Portage County Randolph Fair

 ***You must complete this request on the buyer registration form that will be completed on auction days.

-3. ALL HOGS, RABBITS & POULTRY, ALL FINISHED STEERS AND ALL CHAMPIONS ARE TERMINAL.
+3. ALL HOGS, POULTRY & RABBITS, FINISHED BEEF and CHAMPIONS ARE TERMINAL.
 Ewe lambs & doe goats can be purchased and self hauled.
 Wether goats & lambs can be self hauled, but must be harvested within 45 days of auction.
-Sale clerk must be notified on sale day so proper paperwork can be completed.
+Sale Clerk must be notified on sale day so proper paperwork can be obtained for self haul as you pay and check out

 4. You can donate the animal/meat to a local food shelf but, the buyer is still responsible for the processing costs.
 MUST make notation on buyer Registration.